Search

 Step 1: Figure Out Your Starting Point

-Before you dive into any specific savings plan, you need to get honest about your situation.
+Before you dive into any specific savings plan, it’s essential to be honest about your situation.
 How much can you realistically save each month without sabotaging your other financial goals?

-Here’s a crucial point that might surprise you: funding your retirement should generally come before funding your kid’s college.
+Here’s a crucial point that might surprise you: funding your retirement should generally take precedence over funding your child’s college education.
 I know that sounds harsh, but think about it this way – your kid can get loans for college, but nobody’s going to give you a loan for retirement.

-A good rule of thumb is to make sure you’re on track with your retirement savings before dedicating significant money to college savings.
+A good rule of thumb is to ensure you’re on track with your retirement savings before dedicating significant funds to college savings.
 If you’re not maxing out your 401 (k) match, start there first.

 Step 2: Choose Your College Savings Vehicle